jrief/django-angular/docs/resolve-dependencies.rst

 declare their assets in the files where they are required.
 During the rendering phase, these declared assets are grouped together in central places.

+**django-sekizai** is an optional dependency, only required if you want to use the postprocessor.

 This helps us to separate concern.
 We include Stylesheets and JavaScript files only when and where we need them, instead of add every dependency we ever might encounter.